Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "I have a question."

 Gabriel's weak smile remained and he nodded, a little sadly.
 "Figured you would.
 You can see it, can't you?
-The thread linking her and...all the others."
+The thread linking her and... all the others."

 "Yeah.
 And I'm guessing you can't tell me the details."